haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 <hr>
 ### Setting up the full docking run using the cryo-EM fitted and refined core and C82 domains

-We will now repeat the steps from the the first [HADDOCK run submission](#strategy-1-modelling-the-complex-corec82c34c31-peptides-by-docking-with-cross-links), with as difference that we will use the PowerFit/Chimera, HADDOCK-refined structures of PolIII core and C82.
-Those will be kept fixed in their original positions for the initial rigid-body docking stage.
+We will setup a docking run to model the full complex including some information about the C31 cross-links and the missing two first wHTH domains of C34.
+For this we will use the PowerFit/Chimera, HADDOCK-refined structure (Core+C82+C34wHTH3) which we have generated as starting point.
+We will fix those domains in their original positions for the initial rigid-body docking stage and dock the two missing C34 wHTH domains including fragments of C31 for which we have cross-links.

 Connect to the [HADDOCK2.4 interface](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"} of the HADDOCK web server.